crowdchat/crowdchat.github.io/source/_posts/2013-11-06-identifying-real-humans-on-twitter.markdown

 Or, it would also be easy if we knew the n-gram probabilities for each language, since we could use Bayes’ theorem to compute the language probabilities for each tweet, and then take a weighted variant of the previous paragraph.

+Thus, we bootstrap using a two-step process:

+1. Using Seed rules , assign human (label =1) or non human (label = 0 ).
+2. If seed rule does not pass , assign a label randomly..

+Then follow this approach, till the solution converges.

 #Solution Outline:

 ```

-1. Using Seed rules , assign human (label =1) or non human (label = 0 ) for the accounts in the vertical.
-2. If seed rule does not pass , assign a label randomly..

 E- Step: Using the labels computed , compute conditional n-gram probability
 P(Ngram / label =1)
 P(Ngram / label = 0)

 M-Step: Using the n-gram probability - compute human / non human probability

 P(Human  = 1 / features)
 P (human = 0 / Features)

 Repeat E-M steps until convergence or for arbitrary number of times.
 ```